Myths and Facts

 Herpes: Key Facts You Should Know

 Herpes is one of the most common and most misunderstood viral infections in the world.
-Globally, approximately 3.7 billion people under 50 have HSV-1 and approximately 490 million have HSV-2 — making herpes one of the most prevalent human infections; the majority of infected people have no recognized symptoms; and herpes is a lifelong but manageable infection that does not damage organs or shorten lifespan in immunocompetent individuals.
+Globally, approximately 3.7 billion people under 50 have HSV-1 and approximately 490 million have HSV-2.
+The majority of infected people have no recognised symptoms, and herpes is a lifelong but manageable infection that does not damage organs or shorten lifespan in immunocompetent individuals.

 HSV-1 vs HSV-2: The Key Distinction

-Approximately 87% of HSV-2-positive people and an even higher proportion of HSV-1-positive people have no recognized outbreaks.
-When outbreaks do occur, they are often mild and attributed to other causes (ingrown hair, pimple, razor burn, skin irritation).
+Approximately 87% of HSV-2-positive people and an even higher proportion of HSV-1-positive people have no recognised outbreaks.
+When outbreaks do occur, they are often mild and attributed to other causes.
 The majority of new herpes infections are transmitted by people who don't know they have it.
-This is not a marginal population — it's most infected people.

 Transmission: What Actually Matters

-Herpes transmits through skin-to-skin contact with an area that is shedding virus — not through fluid exchange, penetrative sex specifically, or surfaces.
-Asymptomatic shedding occurs on approximately 15 to 20% of days in untreated HSV-2 infected individuals.
-Condoms reduce transmission by 30 to 50%.
+Herpes transmits through skin-to-skin contact with an area shedding virus — not through fluid exchange specifically or surfaces.
+Asymptomatic shedding occurs on approximately 15–20% of days in untreated HSV-2 infected individuals.
+Condoms reduce transmission by 30–50%.
 Daily suppressive valacyclovir 500mg reduces shedding by approximately 50% and partner transmission risk significantly.
-Avoiding sex during active outbreaks provides additional but incomplete protection.

 In healthy adults, herpes does not damage internal organs, cause cancer, or shorten lifespan.
-The primary clinical impacts are: recurrent outbreaks (which decrease in frequency over years for most people), asymptomatic shedding and associated transmission risk, and significant psychological burden from the diagnosis itself.
+The primary clinical impacts are recurrent outbreaks (which decrease in frequency over years), asymptomatic shedding, and the psychological burden of diagnosis.
 The stigma around herpes substantially exceeds its medical impact in healthy adults.

 Frequently Asked Questions